Trump's Modi meeting marks venture into India-Pakistan relations

 Both Trump and Modi have tried to boost domestic manufacturing in their own country.
 Modi, under a program titled "Make in India," has been looking for foreign companies to set up production in India.
 That message runs counter to Trump's "America First" messaging, where Trump is looking to punish American companies who ship jobs and production overseas.

-Administration officials expect both the United States expects India to raise concerns about restrictions on certain exports.
+Administration officials expected India to raise concerns about restrictions on certain exports.
 And the United States will raise concerns about intellectual property and reducing tariffs on American goods, the officials added.

 Trump, so far, has held his fire on India, instead focusing his ire on Mexico, China and Germany.